-- Superior written and oral communication skills, as well as exceptional research skills
+- Strong interpersonal, communication and reading skills, as well as excellent research skills

 - Able to work well independently and use good judgment

-The internship time commitment is approximately 40 hours per week for 16 weeks; a reduced schedule would be considered.
-This internship is paid minimum wage.
+The internship time commitment is 35-39 hours per week for approximately 12 weeks; a reduced schedule would be considered.
+This internship is paid $10.00 per hour.

 International interns are solely responsible for obtaining any required visas.

-Interns must pass a writing test and criminal background check and sign a waiver and release of liability.
+Interns must pass a criminal background check and sign a waiver and release of liability.
 The internship is located in our Gaithersburg, Md., office.